 The government recognizes trusts if they are in writing and follow the formal requirements for a deed or settlement under the International Trust Act.
 The Act recognizes several types of international trusts: protective or spendthrift trusts, charitable trusts, and purpose trusts.
 A Registrar of Trusts has direct regulatory responsibilities relating to registration, certificate issuance, and review of trust documentation.
 At least one trustee must be registered and licensed for an international trust to be registered.
 The government confers certain benefits on registered trusts, including exemptions from various taxes and duties provided the settler was not insolvent at the time the trust was created or did not become insolvent because of the creation of the trust.
 The exemptions include income tax, excise tax, customs duties, and stamp duty exemptions.
 These are applicable if certain conditions are met, one of which being that the trust must not be domiciled in the country.
 The Comptroller of Inland Revenue is empowered to assess a trust’s eligibility for tax exemptions and may require the registered trustee to provide financial information.

-If at least one beneficiary of a registered trust becomes resident after the trust is registered, and if the trust is in good standing, the fact of the residency of the beneficiary will not invalidate the trust.
-However, neither the trust nor its beneficiaries will be entitled to tax exemptions for any year during which the trust had one or more resident beneficiaries.
-An international trust, except one that is an international company, will not become void or voidable as a result of a settler’s bankruptcy, insolvency, or liquidation, the law of the settler’s domicile or ordinary residence notwithstanding.
+If at least one beneficiary of a registered trust becomes a resident after the trust is registered, and if the trust is in good standing, the fact of the residency of the beneficiary will not invalidate the trust.
+Neither the trust nor its beneficiaries will be entitled to tax exemptions for any year during which trust had one or more resident beneficiaries.
+An international trust, except one that is an international company, will not become void or voidable due to a settler’s bankruptcy, insolvency, or liquidation, the law of the settler’s domicile or ordinary residence notwithstanding.

 While there is no formal legislation in relation to incentives in the information and telecommunications sector, commercial presence and establishment is at the discretion of the Cabinet on advice from the National Telecommunications Regulatory Commission.